mj-iosdev/FirebaseAuth/README.md

 ## How to use

-1. To run the application
+1. To run the project

   ```
   npm install